BetterDiscord/docs/docs/themes/publishing/guidelines.md

 # Theme Guidelines

 These are guidelines that all themes are expected to abide by.
-Any themes that violates these <u>will not</u> be added to the BetterDiscord website or marked as official or approved in any fashion.
+Any theme that violates these <u>will not</u> be added to the BetterDiscord website or marked as official or approved in any fashion.
 Existing themes that push updates that violate these guidelines will have their updates denied.

 ## General Guidelines